-Approval shall be recommended for an independent school- offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906 and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools.
-AnEffective July 1, 2023, an independent school that intends to accept public tuition shall be recommended for approval only on the condition that the school meets the requirements of SBE Rule 2229.
-Effective July 1, 2023, A a school meeting approval requirements in SBE Rules 2226 (Application) and 2227 (Approval) but choosing not to enroll students requiring special education services-but not Rule 2229 (Approval to Receive Public Tuition, Special Education Approval) may be recommended for approval but may not receive public tuition. agrees, notwithstanding any provision of law to the contrary, to enroll any student who requires special education services and who is placed in or referred to the approved independent school as an appropriate placement and least restrictive environment for the student by the student's individualized education program team or by the local education agency; provided, however, this requirement shall not apply to an independent school that limits enrollment to students who are on an individualized education program or a plan under Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §794, and who are enrolled pursuant to a written agreement between the local education agency and the school.
+Approval shall be recommended for an independent school- offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906 and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools, including Rule 2226 and Rule 2227.
+Effective July 1, 2023, an independent school that intends to accept public tuition must also meet the requirements of SBE Rule 2229.
+Effective July 1, 2023, A a school meeting approval requirements in SBE Rules 2226 (Application) and 2227 (Approval) but not Rule 2229 (Approval to Receive Public Tuition, Special Education Approval) may be recommended for approval but may not receive public tuition. agrees, notwithstanding any provision of law to the contrary, to enroll any student who requires special education services and who is placed in or referred to the approved independent school as an appropriate placement and least restrictive environment for the student by the student's individualized education program team or by the local education agency; provided, however, this requirement shall not apply to an independent school that limits enrollment to students who are on an individualized education program or a plan under Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §794, and who are enrolled pursuant to a written agreement between the local education agency and the school.

-22232.43 -Review.-
+22232.43 -Review ...